Rohingya crisis

 What’s happening to the Rohingya people?

-Violence and persecution in Myanmar have driven over a million Rohingya from their homes, and left a further 810,000 people internally displaced.
+Violence and persecution in Myanmar have driven 1.1 million Rohingya from Myanmar and left nearly 2.8 million people internally displaced.
 These families have often trekked miles through the jungle, or braved dangerous sea voyages to reach safety.

 Who are the Rohingya?

 The Rohingya are a stateless Muslim minority in Myanmar.
 Over a million Rohingya refugees have fled violence in successive waves of displacement since the early 1990s.
-The latest exodus began on 25 August 2017, when violence broke out in Myanmar’s Rakhine State, driving more than 723,000 to seek refuge in Bangladesh.
-The vast majority reaching Bangladesh are women and children, and more than 40 per cent are under the age of 12.
-Many others are elderly people, requiring additional aid and protection.
+The latest exodus began in February 2021, when conflict triggered by the military takeover in Myanmar resulted in new displacement, forcing thousands of Rohingya to flee to Bangladesh.

 Where are Rohingya families fleeing to?